| Little Willow ( @ 2008-05-03 22:30:00 |

 Spells & Sleeping Bags

-Related booklist: Funny Fantasy Novels for Kids and Teens
+I also included this series on my Funny Fantasy Novels for Kids and Teens booklist.